Top 10 Cars To Buy Used Instead of New

 Money expert Clark Howard is a strong proponent of buying used cars.

-But which used vehicles give you more bang for your buck?
+But which used vehicles give you the most bang for your buck?

 Which Used Cars Should You Buy Over New Ones?